HPCE/hpce-2018-cw2/aws.md

 The t2.micro instances are great for checking compilation and automation, as you don't need to worry about cost.

-Any other instances will eat into your $35, so you need to be a bit careful about managing them.
+Any other instances will eat into your $100, so you need to be a bit careful about managing them.
 Things to note are:

-- If you have an instance running for t hours, you will be billed for ceil(t) hours.
+- If you have an instance running for _t_ hours, you will be billed for _ceil(t)_ hours.
 So a GPU instance used for 10 minutes will cost the same as an hour.

 - Stopping then starting an instance will cause the time